-Following the recommendation of those charged with governance, we were appointed by the Group's shareholders on 26 June 2015 to audit the financial statements for the 52 weeks ending 27 February 2016 and subsequent financial periods.
-The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 8 periods of 52 or 53 weeks each, covering the periods ending 27 February 2016 to 25 February 2023.
+Following the recommendation of those charged with governance, we were appointed by the Tesco Group shareholders on 26 June 2015 to audit the financial statements for the 52 weeks ending 27 February 2016 and subsequent financial periods.

+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 10 years of 52 or 53 weeks each, covering the periods ending 27 February 2016 to 22 February 2025.

 14.2.
-Consistency of the audit report with the additional report to the those charged with governance
+Consistency of the audit report with the additional report to those charged with governance

-Our audit opinion is consistent with the additional report to the those charged with governance we are required to provide in accordance with ISAs (UK).
+Our audit opinion is consistent with the additional report to those charged with governance we are required to provide in accordance with ISAs (UK).

-15. Use of our report
+15.Use of our report

-This report is made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.